algofanatics/algofanatics-website/src/content/blog/microservices-with-helm.md

 ## Phase three - Dockerize the application and push to docker hub

-- Create a `Dockerfile` for node in the root of the express applications application:
+- Create a `Dockerfile` for node in the root of the express applications:

 ```Dockerfile
 FROM node:14